canonical/ubuntu-desktop-provision/docs/oem-provisioning-24_04_1.md

 ## Method 2: Triggering Gnome Initial Setup via an autoinstall.yaml

-These sections are adapted from the subiquity [documentation](https://canonical-subiquity.readthedocs-hosted.com/en/latest/howto/autoinstall-quickstart.html), updated for triggering Gnome Initial Setup with the Ubuntu Desktop ISO.
+These sections are adapted from the Subiquity [documentation](https://canonical-subiquity.readthedocs-hosted.com/en/latest/howto/autoinstall-quickstart.html), updated for triggering Gnome Initial Setup with the Ubuntu Desktop ISO.

 ### Using an autoinstall provided over the network